Do you worry constantly or feel anxious and tense even over small events?

 ...
 Then I’m glad you're reading this.
 If you’d like help in reducing anxiety, please contact me today.

 The services offered are not medical treatment or psychological therapy, and are not performed by a medical professional.
-Please consult with your doctor or therapist to determine if mindfulness, Somatic Experiencing® techniques, or yoga is right for you.
+Please consult with your doctor or therapist to determine if mindfulness, MindBody Therapy, NARM or Somatic Experiencing® is right for you.